DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 ### Primitive Constraints

-Finally we have primitive constraints.
-The core AaC DSL defines a handful of common primitives such as `int` and `string` for you to use, but also allows you to define custom primitives as needed for your model needs.
-In order to show how this can be done, let's consider an AaC unique primitive: `dataref`.
+The core AaC DSL defines a handful of common primitives such as `int` and `string` for you to use, but also allows you to define custom primitives as needed for your modeling needs.
+In order to show how this can be done, consider an AaC unique primitive: `dataref`.

-First you need to define your primitive without any declared constraints.
+First, define the `dataref` primitive without any declared constraints.

 ```{eval-rst}
 .. literalinclude:: ../../../../python/src/aac/aac.aac